Edmund Winston: Career

-Family and Children
+Family and children

-In October 1771, he married Alice Taylor Winston, a daughter of his uncle, Judge Anthony Winston, of Buckingham County.
+In October 1771, Winston married his cousin Alice Taylor Winston, a daughter of his uncle, Judge (and former burgess) Anthony Winston, of downriver Buckingham County.
 They had six children, George Dabney, Sarah, Alice, Mary, Edmund Jr., and Elizabeth.
 Alice died in 1784, leaving him with six children ages 1-10.
-Their daughter Sarah married George Cabell, prominent surgeon and builder of Point of Honor.
+Their daughter Sarah married George Cabell, prominent surgeon and builder of Point of Honor, a manor house now owned by the city of Lynchburg.
+Their son Edmund Winston Jr. lived in Amherst County, Virginia outside Lynchburg and married Caroline Jordan.

-Winston was a first cousin and long-time friend of Governor Patrick Henry, who appointed him as an executor of his will.
+This Edmund Winston was a first cousin and long-time friend of Governor Patrick Henry, who appointed him as an executor of his will.
 After Henry's death in 1799, Winston was active in the settlement of the Red Hill estate and various tracts of land.
 This process involved frequent communication with Henry’s widow, Dorothea Dandridge Henry.

-In June 1802, he married Dorothea in Charlotte County.
-He had no additional children with Dorothea, but helped support her children from Patrick and his children from his first wife.
-In total, they had 21 children in their blended family; many of whom were adults at the time of their marriage.
-They lived at the Huntingtour Estate in Nelson County.
+In June 1802, Winston married Dorothea in Charlotte County.
+Dorothea bore no additional children with Winston, but he helped support her children from Patrick Henry (including Edward Winston Henry 1794-1866), as well as Henry's and Winston's children from earlier wives.
+In total, they had 21 children in their blended family; many of whom were adults at the time of this late marriage.
+They lived at the Huntingtour Estate in Buckingham County.